-HBO Latin America will develop series based on The Ashes of the Condor by Fernando Butazzoni
+HBO Latin America series based on The Ashes of the Condor by Fernando Butazzoni

 "We are delighted to work with such an important literary work in our region, written by an author of the highest caliber as Fernando Butazzoni," said Roberto Rios, Corporate Vice President of Original Productions at HBO Latin America.
 "We are very proud to be able to work together to take it to the HBO screen."